nathankleyn/deagol/README.md

 # Déagol - A static documentation generator with search

+> Déagol is a work-in-progress.
+The below README is a decription of what will become `v1.0.0`.
+Please feel free to contribute and/or try `master` out in the meantime!

 Déagol is a tool for generating static documentation.
 It takes a [Gollum wiki](https://github.com/gollum/gollum) in, and a static site comes out.
 Déagol adds many desirable features atop the normal Gollum wiki:

 * **Generates Static Output** - The output from Déagol is completely static HTML, allowing you to distribute and host your documentation easily.